leclair-7/leclair-7.github.io/index.md

-Hello and welcome to this blog.
-Edit the `index.md` file to change this content.
-All pages on the blog, including this one, use [Markdown](https://guides.github.com/features/mastering-markdown/).
-You can include images:
+Welcome do Lucas's Blog.

-![Image of fast.ai logo](images/logo.png)
+Learning PySyft things right now.

-## This is a title
+## Example Things
 And you can include links, like this [link to fast.ai](https://www.fast.ai).
 Posts will appear after this file.

-This serves as a hello world, or an "I can EDIT THIS PAGE!!!"
+![Image of fast.ai logo](images/logo.png)

-Wait have to use the previous button
+I'm keeping this link for my future reference: [Markdown](https://guides.github.com/features/mastering-markdown/).